Separative chemistry, materials, and processes (MAT P2)

 • Energy, environment, chemistry

-- Chemical engineer, materials chemist or process chemist in charge of production, analysis, quality control or project management
+- Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management

-- R&D engineer in a design office or in the nuclear, recycling or environmental industries
+- R&D engineer in a design office or in the nuclear industry, recycling industry, or environmental sector

 Read more